autowarefoundation/autoware.core/common/autoware_control_center/README.md

 ACC capabilities include:

 - ACC provides _AutowareNodeRegister_ service.
-It allows each _autoware_node_ to be registered to ACC instance.
+It allows each _Autoware_Node_ to be registered to ACC instance.
-- ACC provides _AutowareNodeDeregister_ service. _Autoware_node_ is able to deregister it self from ACC via call to this service.
+- ACC provides _AutowareNodeDeregister_ service. _Autoware_Node_ is able to deregister itself from ACC via call to this service.
 - ACC keeps track of registered _autoware_nodes_ internally with use of the _node_registry_.
 - ACC provides _AutowareNodeError_ service.
-It allows each _autoware_node_ send it's state to ACC.
+It allows each _Autoware_Node_ send it's state to ACC.
-- ACC subscribe to _heartbeat_ topic of _autoware_node_ after it's registration.
-ACC controls liveliness of _autoware_node_ by  monitoring this topic.
+- ACC subscribes to _heartbeat_ topic of _Autoware_Node_ after its registration.
+ACC controls liveliness' of _Autoware_Nodes_ by monitoring this topic.
-- ACC publishes reports on a current status of registered _autoware_nodes_ to the _autoware_node_reports_ topic.
+- ACC publishes reports on a current status of registered _Autoware_Nodes_ to the _autoware_node_reports_ topic.

 ## Usage